Sahaj8/Calculator-Using-DevOps/README.md

 # Calculator-Using-DevOps
-Implements 4 calculator functions in java using CI
+Implements 4 calculator functions in java using CI/CD and docker